InvasiveH8ter/NAS_Ramp_Logit_Reg/README.md

 You will also need a shapefile containing georeferenced points for public accesses for your region of interest.
 These can be found online usually by searching for "state name public water access shapefile".
 Be advised using your own data may require modifying filenames and attribute column names to match your data.

-You can also change the species key information to investigate the correlation between public accesses and your most hated non-indigenous aquatic species.
+You can also change the species key information to investigate the correlation between public accesses and your most hated non-indigenous aquatic species by getting the species ID at:

-Visit https://nas.er.usgs.gov/api/v2/species to get your taxa species key information.
+https://nas.er.usgs.gov/api/v2/species to get your taxa species key information.